-ciety, there is less grabbing because the system is geared otherwise.
-But the State must still, to preserve its authority and to keep that vital line of command-and-obey going, reintroduce other forms of reward and incentive.
+Power can rest upon shortage, force or legislation.
+But it is power that determines rewards.
+In a state-dominated, non-competitive society, there is less grabbing because the system is geared otherwise.
+But the State must still, to preserve its authority and to keep that vital line of commandand-obey going, reintroduce other forms of reward and incentive.
 Positive disincentives for those who buck the system exist in "the submerged level".